 The challenge comes as managed service providers work to make sure that their customers really understand the value they are getting in after-sales service.

-"I visited on-site with one of our fairly large partners last month, and they were doing a good job of customer acquisition and had brought on 60 new contracts in the past year," said Mike Ellison, director of partner development at
+"I visited on-site with one of our fairly large partners last month, and they were doing a good job of customer acquisition and had brought on 60 new contracts in the past year," said Mike Ellison, director of partner development at N-Able Technologies Inc., an MSP software vendor in Ottawa.
+"Unfortunately, due to poor communication, they were losing 40 contracts per year."

 Make sure someone is in charge